Satisfactory Academic Progress (SAP)

 Grades of F, NC, AU, and W do not count in calculating the minimum grade point average.
 'NC' grades will be counted as units that were attempted and not completed when determining the percentage of coursework completed.
 Grades of I (Incomplete) or IP temporarily will not be counted until the final grade is posted.
 Students must comply with the requirements to convert an incomplete to a permanent grade according to the requirements as stated in the University Bulletin.
-Students who do not receive a passing grade in any coursework, i.e. all F’s or combination of F’s and W’s may be required to return all or a portion of their financial aid if it is determined that the student stopped attending without notifying the University.
-Official documentation will be requested to determine when the student last participated in an academically related activity and financial aid will be returned according to federal, state and institutional policies.
+Students who do not receive a passing grade in any coursework, i.e. all F’s or a combination of F’s and W’s may be required to return all or a portion of their financial aid if it is determined that the student stopped attending without notifying the University.
+Official documentation will be requested to determine when the student last participated in an academically related activity and financial aid will be returned according to federal, state, and institutional policies.
 This may result in the student owing a balance to the University.
 See Leave of Absence and Withdrawal.

 Students who withdraw from all coursework or take a leave of absence prior to the start of a term and later enroll in a subsequent term retain the SAP status held during their last term of enrollment.